illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 Watch out!
 The two-factor message triggers quickly and doesn't have much patience, make sure to have your phone ready to approve the connection.

 If you have more than one MFA set up besides your phone, it could give you a tricky time.
 If it is not prompting you to input one of your MFA, then close it, reconnect, and try putting `,SMS` directly after your password (no spaces and caps).
-For example: `password,SMS`.
+For example if your password is `ilovebunnies`: `ilovebunnies,SMS`.

 ## SSH Connection